 Kennebec Inn Bed and Breakfast in historic Bath, Maine is a Midcoast Inn providing premier amenities of a boutique hotel, while balanced with the personalized treatment and service only intimate lodging accommodations can provide.
-Innkeepers Kenneth and Rachel Parlin invite you to come see why the Kennebec Inn has been the B&B of choice by guests of Bath, Maine for over nine years.
+Innkeepers Kenneth and Rachel Parlin invite you to come see why the Kennebec Inn has been the B&B of choice by guests of Bath, Maine for over ten years.

 This grand Italianate house was built in the early 1850's by Captain James B. Perkins during what was coined "The Halcyon Days of Bath."
 Captain James B. Perkins was a master mariner and held substantial investments in the Eastern Steamboat Company, of which Perkins was the initial director in 1869.
 The house was then sold in 1865 to Sea Captain Samuel B. Reed, who was later lost at sea in 1869.
 One hundred and fifty-five years later the house was purchased by Ken and Rachel where they meticulously restored it to its former beauty.
-For the past eight years, they have been offering this bed and breakfast as your home away from home.
+For the past ten years, they have been offering this bed and breakfast as your home away from home.

 Located perfectly along Maine’s Mid-coast Route 1 corridor, Bath, Maine is the ideal location to explore all the Mid-coast region has to offer.
 Experience Freeport shopping, Rockland museums and Camden sailing via short trips through New England towns and sea side villages.
 Visit our coastal neighboring towns of Phippsburg and Georgetown to take in the pristine beaches or to hike to beautiful lighthouses and historic forts along the Kennebec River.
 Enjoy a short walk along un-crowded sidewalks to Bath’s many fine shops, galleries and restaurants that have helped define this shipbuilding town as Maine’s “Cool Little City”.
 Or, simply remain at the former home of one of Bath’s historic Master Mariners, and surrender to the Inn’s park-like grounds for a fresh seafood picnic over a good book or a poolside cocktail.